-Traditional Latin America arroz con pollo is a gorgeously colored dish that looks similar to Asian fried rice- except with chicken too!
+Traditional Latin American arroz con pollo is a gorgeously colored dish that looks similar to Asian fried rice- except with chicken too!
 We color the rice with achiote and add cooked shredded chicken.

 I love to make sure my chicken is cooked in homemade chicken broth (with my secret ingredient) and cook my rice in it.
 And of course in Costa Rica, we use Salsa Lizano as the main flavoring ingredient in our chicken and rice.

-This chicken and rice dish on every menu and can be found at almost any celebration.
-In fact, arroz con pollo is such a common dish that ticos have dubbed it arroz con siempre (rice with always).
+This chicken and rice dish is on every menu and can be found at almost any celebration.
+Arroz con pollo is such a common dish that ticos have dubbed it arroz con siempre (rice with always).
 Because we literally have it at every party!

 Related post: 30+ Foods To Try In Costa Rica